Aviation Watch Outs

 - Do you have an escape route?

-- Are any guidelines being ignored or policies being broken?
+- Are any guidelines or policies being ignored?

 - Are you deviating from the assigned operation or flight?

 Incident Response Pocket Guide (IRPG), PMS 461

 RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Interagency Standards for Fire and Fire Aviation Operations (Red Book)

 MAIL: 6 Minutes for Safety Subcommittee • 3833 S. Development Ave • Boise, ID 83705 | FAX: 208-387-5378